blkluv/2022HackKing/README.md

 </h1>
 This is a posting system where content can be posted to Arweave network and stored permanently.

-Work for 2022 HackKing's - annual hackathon of King's College London.
+A work for 2022 HackKing's - annual hackathon of King's College London.
 Built on 19 Nov.
 2022 at Bush House, London.

 Notice: